haskellcg/Company_Notes/bfd_protocol_rfc5882_part_1.md

   For other transitions from Up to Down state, the mechanism by which the protocol reacts to a path failure signaled by BFD depends on the capabilities of the protcol.

 #### Control Protocol with a Single Data Protocol
-  Note that this should not be interpreted as BFD replacing the control protcol liveness mechanism, if any, as the control protocol may rely on machanisms not verified bt BFD (multicast, for instance) so BFD most liekly cannot detect all failures that would impact the control protocol. **_However, a control protcol may choose to use BFD session state information to more rapidlt detect an impending control protocol failure, particularly if the control protocol operates in-band (over the data protocol)_**.
+  Note that this should not be interpreted as BFD replacing the control protcol liveness mechanism, if any, as the control protocol may rely on machanisms not verified bt BFD (multicast, for instance) so BFD most likely cannot detect all failures that would impact the control protocol. **_However, a control protcol may choose to use BFD session state information to more rapidly detect an impending control protocol failure, particularly if the control protocol operates in-band (over the data protocol)_**.

   If the control protocol has an explicit mechanism rather than impacting the connectivity of the control protocol, particularly if the control protocol operates out-of-band from the failed data protocol.